YugyeomKim/screenshot2design/README.md

 ### Server side

-1. logging into log file, not console.log -> pino, pino-pretty
-2. server down alert -> UptimeRobot'
+1. server down alert -> UptimeRobot'
-3. Security -> helmet
+2. Security -> helmet
-4. NODE_ENV=production

 ### Model side

-1. Refine position information by using more accurate numbers
-2. Clean up files

 ### Webpage side

 1. We use the original image, even though you croped the image in Figma.

+### Publish on EC2

+1. Set environment variables.
+2. Check buffer directory